-(1)When a notice of appeal is filed, the trial court clerk must promptly mail a notification of the filing to the attorney of record for each party and to any unrepresented defendant.
-The clerk must also mail or deliver this notification to the appellate division clerk.
+(1)When a notice of appeal is filed, the trial court clerk must promptly send a notification of the filing to the attorney of record for each party and to any unrepresented defendant.
+The clerk must also send or deliver this notification to the appellate division clerk.

-(2)The notification must show the date it was mailed or delivered, the number and title of the case, and the date the notice of appeal was filed.
+(2)The notification must show the date it was sent or delivered, the number and title of the case, and the date the notice of appeal was filed.

 (3)The notification to the appellate division clerk must also include a copy of the notice of appeal.